Porvenir massacre (1918): Incident

 On January 26, 1918, Texas Rangers Company B, under the command of Captain James Monroe Fox, entered and searched the homes of villagers in Porvenir after suspecting involvement in the Brite Ranch raid a month before.
 During the search, the Rangers found only two weapons: a pistol belonging to an Anglo-American man in the village, and a Winchester rifle belonging to a Tejano villager.
 Both weapons were confiscated, and three Tejano men were arrested and taken and detained at the Ranger camp.
 The men were released the next day.
 Shortly after two of the men returned to Porvenir, the Rangers reentered the settlement in the early hours of January 28, taking everyone out of their homes.
-In addition to the ten Rangers, eight U.S. Army Cavalry, and four local Anglo-American ranchers (John Pool, Buck Pool, Raymond Fitzgerald and Tom Snyder) were present at the village.
+In addition to the ten Rangers, eight US Army Cavalry, and four local Anglo-American ranchers (John Pool, Buck Pool, Raymond Fitzgerald and Tom Snyder) were present at the village.

-A total of 15 males, two boys and the remainder men, all ethnic Mexicans, were separated from the women, other children, and Anglo-Americans in the village.
-The Texas Rangers and ranchers led the men and boys outside the village to a nearby hill, reportedly leaving the U.S. Army Cavalry soldiers closer to the village.
+A total of 15 males, two boys and the remainder of the men, all ethnic Mexicans, were separated from the women, other children, and Anglo-Americans in the village.
+The Texas Rangers and ranchers led the men and boys outside the village to a nearby hill, reportedly leaving the US Army Cavalry soldiers closer to the village.
 Shortly after, the party of Rangers and ranchers shot and killed all fifteen men and boys.

 They left the bodies of the dead where they were shot.
-The next day, the son of one of the men killed, 13-year old Juan Flores, went with Anglo-American schoolteacher Henry Warren to the site and discovered the massacre.
+The next day, the son of one of the men killed, 12-year old Juan Bonilla Flores, went with Anglo-American schoolteacher Henry Warren (married to the daughter of massacre victim Tiburcio Jáquez) to the site and discovered the bodies.
 The remaining 140 villagers abandoned Porvenir.
-Many moved across the border to Pilares, Chihuahua, where they buried the deceased.
-The uninhabited village was razed by U.S. Army soldiers in the days following the massacre.
+Many moved across the border to Presidio de Pilares, Chihuahua, where they buried the deceased.
+The uninhabited village was razed by US Army soldiers in the days following the massacre.

 Victims

-The list of victims was documented by Porvenir schoolteacher Henry Warren.
+The list of victims was documented by Henry Warren: